What To Prepare Before Going To Japan

 Check your visa requirements

 After booking your flights, getting your visa sorted to travel to Japan is priority one.
-Good news: if you're from any of these 68 countries, you are not required to obtain a visa before your trip to Japan if staying for less than 90 days.
+Good news: most nationalities including the UK, Europe, Australia, NZ, Canada, USA, Scandinavia and Brazil will generally recieve a 90-day visa on arrival for free.
 But if you're travelling on a passport from China, Indonesia, Vietnam, Philippines, India, Russia or any of these countries, you will need to obtain a visa from your local embassy before travelling.
 Also ensure your passport has at least 6 months until it expires from the date you arrive in Japan.

 Purchase travel insurance